dmanx-sorel/Foreval/README.md

 >-  trigonometric, hyperbolic, ... and other functions.
 >-  special functions: gamma, bessel, legendre, ...and other.
 >-  functions with arrays: max, min, sum, ...and other.
 >-  algorithmic commands: if, goto, gosub/return, call, for, while, case,...and other.
+>-  procedures for masking and intercepting FPU exceptions: setmaskfpu, try, except,...and other.

 * Adding internal and external real variables and arrays of (extended, double, single, integer32), parameters of (extended, double) and pointers.
 * Support complex numbers: variables of (extended, double, single) and complex parameters of (extended, double).
 * Adding external functions with unlimited and indefinite number of variables with any types of (real, integer32, complex, array, pointer).
 * Adding external functions in one line with any types and numbers of arguments (real, integer32, complex,array, pointer) .
-* Adding an external function (with one argument) given by arrays of data using cubic spline interpolation.
+* Adding an external functions (with one argument) given by arrays of data using cubic spline interpolation.
 * Symbolic and numeric differentiation (also for the added functions).
-* Optimization of a code.
+* Multi-level  optimization of code.
 * Supported string types: UTF16, WideString, AnsiString, UTF8

-### Compiled "exe"  programs:
+### Compiled   files:
+* Foreval.dll  (in .../Test/Delphi) - Foreval library.
 * TestG9_dll.exe (in .../Test/Delphi) - main testing program of Foreval.dll with all optpimizations
 * ForevalG9_GCC_O3_EXT.exe (in .../Test/GCC) - testing program compiled in GCC.
 Consist manies examples of using, commentaries and comparative performance test with GCC
 * ComplexVisual.exe (in .../ComplexVisual/exe) -